prettier/prettier-browser-extension/README.md

-# Prettier Chrome Extension
+# Prettier Browser Extension

 > Extension that adds support for prettifying input boxes that support Markdown or Code.
+Currently supports Chrome and Firefox.

 ## Chrome Web Store